simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - All API calls within the account
 - For auditing
 - Encrypted by Default with SSE
+- Enabled by default (for 7 days)
+    - can extend this manually (Create Trail)
+- Can use "digest files" to validate logfile integrity
 #### Cloudwatch vs. CloudTrail
 - Cloudwatch is for metrics, alarms, rules, performance monitoring and notifications
 - Cloudtrail is for auditing.
 Is a record of all API calls, detailed info, etc.